 Team details give you insight into what goes on behind the scenes at each company, influencing how leadership and employees think about the market and subsequently act.
 A team analysis should include:

-- Team overview to see each company's scale, resources, and geographic focus
+- Team Overview: See each company's scale, resources, and geographic focus

-- Key executives to get a view into their expertise and industry connections
+- Key Executives: Get a view into their expertise and industry connections

-- Employee review trends and themes to identify strengths and weaknesses for further research
+- Employee Reviews: Trends and themes to identify strengths and weaknesses for further research.

 Employee reviews and ratings give an "inside peek" into each company.
 Looking at overarching rating trends as well as themes from comments can provide great intel.

-Product insights are key for many of your departments, from sales, who want to know how to respond to product comparison questions, to product and services, who want to know how to drive development to better serve the market, to marketing and executive management, who can use this intel to influence overall strategy.
+Product insights are key for many of your departments, from sales, who want to know how to respond to product comparison questions, to product management and customer success, who want to know how to drive development to better serve the market, to marketing and executive management, who can use this intel to influence overall strategy.
 A product analysis should include: